 - For Science!: Is more the willing (in fact, downright eager in some cases) to perform horrifying experiments on her opponents to advance her research.

 - Gag Boobs: Certainly not as Gag-worthy as others, but she measures at 36E and lists "Back pain" as one of her dislikes.

 - It's actually made into a constant visual gag, as many of Valentine's animations have her adjusting her top or supporting her breasts as she pulls items from her cleavage.

 - Gameplay and Story Segregation: Every playable character has palette swaps.
 In Valentine's Level 3 Blockbuster, her eye color will change depending on what palette you chose for her.
 One of her palettes include what she would be like as a Skullgirl, which is what she wishes for in her story ending.
 We are then shown a close-up of Valentine's eye, which now bears the skull motif and Valentine's cross pupils now as the skull's "eye socket".
 This doesn't appear in the Blockbuster.

-- Glove Snap: performed at the end of Valentine's Level 3 Blockbuster.
-A universal indicator that the opponent has been royally f-ed in the a.
+- Glove Snap: Performed at the end of Valentine's Level 3 Blockbuster.

 - Good All Along: In her story mode, she was actually only biding her time until she could get another chance to defeat the Skullgirl.